 - You will further benefit from Continuity-of-Care-Protections, wherever you undergo medical care

 - For hospital-based medical services that can and should be pre-planned, your treating physician will have the important considerations for you about where and when that care should occur.

 So now, perhaps your anxiety has moved to “Is My Doctor is In-Network?”

-Looking Closer: Fully 1/2 of them do not provide primary medical care at all (specialists of one kind or another).
+Looking Closer: Fully half of them do not provide primary medical care at all (they are specialists of one kind or another).
 Further, physician concentrations and availability vary widely by geography and population dynamics.
 Finally, its nearly impossible to determine IN ADVANCE the complicated physician affiliations between and among hospitals, insurance plans and each other.
 These changing and complex affiliations often make access to care challenging.
 Emergency Room, Anesthesiology, Lab & Pathology services are especially unpredictable.

 But these concerns are not critical for everyone:

 - 22% – 46% of men and 13% – 32% of women (depending upon race/ethnicity) do not even have “a regular doctor”

 - 37% of young adults did not visit a doctor even once during the year

 - 22% of women / 33% of men did not visit a doctor even once during the year

 - The “now real” Virtual Care movement allows an increasing number of Americans to get care over their cell phone, laptop or kiosk, eliminating some physician network issues entirely.